Maryeon/maryeon.github.io/_pages/about.md

 # 🔥 News
 - *2026.03*: &nbsp;🎉🎉 Our survey on LLM-agent security was accepted by TOSEM 2026 (CCF A)!
-- *2025.10*: &nbsp;🎉🎉 I joined the College of Cyber Security at Tianjin University!
+- *2025.10*: &nbsp;🎉🎉 I joined the School of Cyber Security at Tianjin University!
 - *2025.06*: &nbsp;🎉🎉 My work "An inversion-based measure of memorization" was accepted by ICCV 2025.

 # 📝 Publications